pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 To achieve this behavior, we introduce a flag named "non-revertible" in the sub-job.
 This flag is set when a schema object has reached the last revertible state.
 When all sub-jobs are non-revertible, all associated schema objects change to the next state in one transaction.
 After that, the sub-jobs are executed serially to do the rest.

-On the other hand, if there is an error returned by any sub-job before all of them become non-revertible, the entire job is placed in to a `rollingback` state.
-For the executed sub-jobs, we set them to `cancelling`; for the unexecuted sub-jobs, we set them to `cancelled`.
+On the other hand, if there is an error returned by any sub-job before all of them become non-revertible, the entire job is placed in to a `Rollingback` state.
+For the executed sub-jobs, we set them to `Cancelling`; for the unexecuted sub-jobs, we set them to `Cancelled`.

 Finally, we consider the extreme case: an error occurs while all the sub-jobs are non-revertible.
-In this situation, we tend to assume that the error can be resolved in a trivial way, e.g., by retrying.
+There are two kinds of errors in general, the logical error(such as the violation of unique constraint, out-of-range data) and the physical error(such as unavailablity of the network, unusability of the storage).
+In this situation, the error is guaranteed to be a physical one: we tend to assume that it can be resolved in a trivial way, e.g., by retrying.
 This behavior is consistent with the current DDL implementation.
-Let's take `DROP COLUMN` as an example: Once the column enters the "Write-Only" state, there is no way to abort this job.
+Take `DROP COLUMN` as an example, once the column enters the "Write-Only" state, there is no way to abort this job.

 ## Compatibility